matn7/Google-Platform-Notes/gcp/StorageOnTheCloud.md

 **Question 24: You have been tasked with creating a data warehouse for your company.
 It must support tens of petabytes of data and use SQL for a query language.
 Which managed database service would you choose?**

-- Cloud SQL
+- Cloud SQL.
-- SQL Server
+- SQL Server.
-- Bigtable
+- Bigtable.
-- :white_check_mark: **BigQuery**
+- :white_check_mark: **BigQuery.**

 ```
 BigQuery is a managed service designed for data warehouses and analytics.
 It uses standard SQL for querying,
 which makes it the right answer.
-Bigtable can support the volume of data described, but it does not use SQL as a
+Bigtable can support the volume of data described, but it does not use SQL as a query language.
-query language.
 Cloud SQL is not the best option to scale to tens of petabytes.
 ```

 **Question 25: Cloud Filestore is based on what file system technology?**

-- XFS
+- XFS.
-- ReiserFS
+- ReiserFS.
-- :white_check_mark: **Network File System (NFS)**
+- :white_check_mark: **Network File System (NFS).**
-- EXT4
+- EXT4.

 ```
 Cloud Filestore is based on Network Filesystem (NSF), which is a distributed file management system.